 Operating Hours: 11:30AM-3PM, 5:30-10:30PM, Mon-Fri / 11:30AM-10:30PM, Sat-Sun

 This place is awesome.
 I wasn’t sure what it was at first but it’s basically an open space dedicated to arts and culture.
-Similar in feel and function to Huashan and Songshan creative parks in Taipei, Calligraphy Greenway is a 3.6 km long park that stretches from the National Science Museum to the National Art Museum.
+Similar in feel and function to a creative park, Calligraphy Greenway is a 3.6 km long park that stretches from the National Science Museum to the National Art Museum.
 It’s home to Caowu Square, a food market, and clusters of converted houses filled with interesting coffee shops and boutiques.

 Inside Caowu Square.
 From what I understand, Caowu Square is an arts and cultural events venue.
 It’s also home to a design supermarket that sells unique products most of which are created by Taichung-based designers.